-Vehicle Stability Assist™ (VSA®) is standard equipment on the 2010 RL.
-VSA® uses electronic traction control and ABS functions, combined with yaw and longitudinal/lateral acceleration sensors to detect if the RL is experiencing understeer or oversteer.
+Vehicle Stability Assist™ (VSA®) is standard equipment on the 2011 RL.
+VSA® uses electronic traction control and ABS functions, combined with yaw and lateral acceleration sensors to detect if the RL is experiencing understeer or oversteer.
 If so, VSA® reduces engine output and applies one or more individual brakes to help stabilize the vehicle— often done before the driver is even aware of the handling instability.

 4-WHEEL VENTILATED DISC BRAKES WITH ABS AND ELECTRONIC BRAKE DISTRIBUTION (EBD)